What is DSPM? A 2026 Guide to Data Security Posture Management

 Common scenarios DSPM catches before they become headlines:

-Systems that start with appropriate security controls gradually lose protection through routine changes, updates, or administrative errors.
-DSPM continuously monitors protection status.
+• Configuration Drift: Systems that start with appropriate security controls gradually lose protection through routine changes, updates, or administrative errors.
+DSPM continuously monitors the protection status.

-When DSPM identifies these risks, Identity Confluence can automatically adjust access permissions to minimize exposure while remediation occurs, no waiting for manual intervention.
+When DSPM identifies these risks, Identity Confluence can automatically adjust access permissions to minimize exposure while remediation occurs, without waiting for manual intervention.

-Manual compliance processes are resource-intensive, error-prone, and can't keep pace with modern data environments.
+Manual compliance processes are resource-intensive, error-prone, and cannot keep pace with modern data environments.
 DSPM transforms compliance from a periodic scramble into continuous, automated adherence.

 The time savings are substantial.
 Organizations achieve significant reductions in audit preparation time and compliance program costs through workflow automation.